-1. ‘Acquire the right people, knowledge, skills and collaborative.’
+1. ‘Acquire the right people, knowledge, skills, and collaborative.’

-From the hiring stage to project execution, all too often project management offices have focused time and energy on primarily technical aspects of project execution.
+From the hiring stage to project execution, all too often, project management offices have focused time and energy on primarily technical aspects of project execution.
 This focus on primarily technical job-related activities can leave a gap in areas like soft leadership skills.
-PMO offices should hire, train and mentor project managers with the soft skills to, in turn, do the same.
+PMO offices should hire, train and mentor project managers with the soft skills too, in turn, do the same.
 Project managers who have the requisite skills and abilities to direct effort towards creating buy-in, mentoring, conflict resolution, and driving changes to offer companies the best advantages.
 This creates a larger pool of top-notch leaders who understand the value they contribute to project and strategic goals.

 2. ‘Identify and execute high-impact, high-visibility initiatives.’

 Once a PMO has hired and trained strategic thinkers, it increases the likelihood of executing high-impact, high-visibility projects that align with the long-term goals of companies.
 If time is spent executing minor, non-value added or siloed projects, company resources are not only being squandered, potentially more desirable opportunities may be as well.
 The role of a PMO should not be a passive one; every project professional should have a clear understanding of the direct line from project to strategic direction.